The Agony of Opacity: Foundations for Reflective Interpretability in AI-Mediated Mental Health Support: Appendix A: Key Insights for Reflective Interpretability

-Yet even these expert-focused approaches face a fundamental limitation common to interpretability research---interpretability research largely does not evaluate whether people are truly able to \textit{understand} additional information provided.
+Yet even these expert-focused approaches face a fundamental limitation common to interpretability research---interpretability research largely does not evaluate whether people are truly able to \textit{understand} the additional information provided.
 Suh et al.~\cite{suh2025fewer} find that fewer than 1\% of papers related to explainability and interpretability actually conducted some form of a human study to evaluate whether model outputs could actually be interpreted by humans.
 Given the propensity of individuals to view model outputs as authoritative~\cite{song2024typing, jung2025ve, morrin2025delusions,logg2019algorithm,bogert2021humans}, it is possible that additional information might actually inadvertently make users less vigilant towards the veracity of model outputs, given that additional information might make a model's outputs seem more valid.
 Towards addressing these harms, we build on ethical concepts from medical ethics and research from HCI on reflective design to outline the core foundations of a reflective interpretability approach.